BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Tools

+Our research leverages various tools to accomplish the stated goals:

 - **CK (Code Klatt):** A tool used to collect and analyze code metrics from repositories.
 In this project, CK is employed to generate code metrics for repositories like Apache Commons-lang and Jabref.

 - **PyDriller:** A Python framework used for mining software repositories.
 It is utilized to traverse the commit tree in the repository and run CK for every commit hash it is in.